PeopleDispose/public-cv/README.md

 }
 ```

-* `\tabulardata` - Builds a formatted table with optional second row in case if argument was passed.<br>
+* `\tabulardata` - Builds a formatted table with second row exists in case if argument was passed.<br>
 Example:
 ```tex
 `tabulardata {